chenxingqiang/secret-learn/doc/modules/tree.rst

 - The cost of using the tree (i.e., predicting data) is logarithmic in the number of data points used to train the tree.

 - Able to handle both numerical and categorical data.
-However, the jax-sklearn implementation does not support categorical variables for now.
+However, the secret-learn implementation does not support categorical variables for now.
 Other techniques are usually specialized in analyzing datasets that have only one type of variable.
 See :ref:`algorithms <tree_algorithms>` for more